clonemasterUwU/clonemasteruwu.github.io/content/post/cmu-putnam-training-2022-combinatoric-9.md

 \end{cases}
 $$

-Another observation is that performing 2 moves on the same vertex has zero effect regardless of other moves.
+Another observation is that performing 2 moves on the same vertex has net zero effect regardless of other moves.

 So the problem boils down to whether there exists $v \in \mathbb{Z_2}^n$ such that: